camunda/camunda/.github/pull_request_template.md

 - [ ] If there are new Mixpanel events, I have informed Eran
 - [ ] If there are API changes, I have updated our [Rest API docs](https://confluence.camunda.com/display/CO/REST-API)
 - [ ] If there are schema changes, this PR includes a migration script or a link to a follow-up task for the migration script
+- [ ] If this change needs backporting to any older maintenance branches, I have added the respective backporting label